dferr141/INFO-616/week-4/README.md

 -----------------------

 The attached visualizations were created as assignments for INFO-616, Programming Interactive Visualization.
 I generated the SVG bird in JavaScript.
-I then attempted to append data to the bird, this venture was less sucessful, as I could not get the bird shape to render properly within the rest of my code.
+I then attached data to the bird, to display bird counts using a color scale.

 Screenshot of SVG Bird here: